FOREX-Euro rises against dollar and yen but seen vulnerable

 Washington.

-risen more than 4 percent against the dollar in 2013 and is set
+more than 4 percent against the dollar in 2013 and is set for a

 Friday, with the Japanese currency weighed down by expectations